nazmulidris/ts-ink-template/README.md

 ## What is this?

 This is a template project that makes it easy to work w/ Ink v3 to build [CLI (command line interface) apps](https://developerlife.com/category/CLI/) using Node.js w/
 TypeScript and Jest for testing.
-Make sure to run `npm install` before running the scripts or the IDEA Run Configurations shown below.
+Make sure to run `npm install` after cloning this template repo on your machine.
+Both IntelliJ IDEA & VSCode project files are provided, so you can easily open this repo up in both IDEs.

 ## npm scripts